LIVE: Ethical Dilemmas: Best Practices for Forensic Witnesses Working with an Attorney

 Heather Ellis Cucolo, JD Michael Perlin, JD

-Michael Perlin, JD, and Heather Ellis Cucolo, JD present a live professional training program on Ethical Dilemmas: Best Practices for Forensic Witnesses Working with an Attorney in partnership with the Mental Disability Law and Policy Associates.
+This on-demand professional training program on Ethical Dilemmas: Best Practices for Forensic Witnesses Working with an Attorney is presented by Michael Perlin, JD, and Heather Ellis Cucolo, JD, in partnership with the Mental Disability Law and Policy Associates.

-This program will introduce participants to the sometimes-difficult relationship between an expert witness and a defense attorney.
-It will highlight the major ethical and constitutional dilemmas that could arise while working together on a criminal or quasi-criminal case.
+This program introduces participants to the sometimes difficult relationship between an expert witness and a defense attorney.
+It highlights the major ethical and constitutional dilemmas that could arise while working together on a criminal or quasi-criminal case.

-The program will identify the distinct ethical boundaries that both attorney and clinician must abide by and offer best practices on how to protect professional integrity.
+The program identifies the distinct ethical boundaries that both attorney and clinician must abide by and offers best practices on how to protect professional integrity.

-This program is intended for professionals of all stages in their careers, including expert witnesses focused on risk assessment, treatment providers, social workers, and forensic psychologists.
+This program is intended for professionals at any stage in their career.
+Expert witnesses focused on risk assessment, treatment providers, social workers, and forensic psychologists.
+All environments applicable: court, prison, mental health center, private practice.

 • Introduction to sex offender civil commitment statutes and the role of the expert